-Heavy fines are a very harsh sanction, indeed, but its effectiveness is questionable, the daily Vedomosti quotes Viktoria Burkovskaya, of the law firm Yegorov, Puginsky, Afanasyev & Partners, as saying.
+Heavy fines are a very harsh sanction, indeed, but its effectiveness is questionable, the daily Vedomosti quotes Viktoria Burkovskaya, of the EPAM law firm, as saying.
 She claims that there can be no leverage to collect the fines.

 "Anyone who has ever studied law knows that crime shrinks not when the penalty gets harsher, but when it is inevitable.
 In the meantime, the authorities do nothing to this end,” the periodical quotes the president of the Foundation for Applied Policy Research INDEM, Georgy Satarov, as saying.
 “It is necessary to develop measures aimed at reducing the factors that give rise to corruption and at preventing it."